manymoments/manymoments.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 *Exercise 7: prove the Agreement property follows from Lemma 2.*

-First step hints: Assume two parties decide different values.
+First step hints: Assume two parties decide on different values.
 Prove they could not have decided in the same view, so ... apply Lemma 2.

 We now prove Lemma 2, which is the essence of Paxos.